NREL/hsds-examples/README.md

 6. Click the "Create Codespace" button

 It will take a few minutes until your codespace is ready to use.
 Once ready, you can run any of the notebooks in this repository.

+When running the first cell in a notebook, you will be prompted to select a "kernel".
+To do so, choose "Python Environments" and then "Python 3.10.13".

 Once your work is complete, you can delete the codespace, by going to http://github.com/codespaces, selecting our codespace, and clicking the "delete" button.